 8. Is the Bob Marley Museum Worth Visiting?

-All of the reviews are positive, and the majority of those who visited intend to return.
+All the reviews are positive, and most of those who visited intend to return.
 So, if you’re looking for a sign, this is it!
 It’s time to plan a trip to Jamaica and see this place that will transport you back to Bob Marley’s fantastic era!

 Finally, Before You Go, There is Something Important You Should Know